 Items to know before completing the form:

-As you will see when reviewing the descriptions of our classrooms, the largest class we can accommodate in the Poorvu Center is 35 students.
+As you will see when reviewing the descriptions of our classrooms, the largest class we can accommodate in the Poorvu Center is 30 people.
 Please be mindful of this space limit when considering whether the Poorvu Center might be the right location for your course.
-The TEAL classroom and Watson Center classrooms can accommodate more than 35 students.
+The TEAL classroom and Watson Center classrooms can accommodate more people.

 Please note that you are expected to bring your own technological equipment when utilizing Poorvu Center rooms (e.g. Mac laptop adaptors, presentation advancers/clickers, power adapters).

 With extreme rare exception, courses are assigned to Poorvu Center for one semester with the expectation that they will rotate to another space on campus in order to provide more faculty the opportunity to teach in the Poorvu Center.
 We will work with instructors to ensure that the course activities implemented during your semester in the Poorvu Center can be translated into most other classrooms at Yale.
 This approach DOES NOT apply to use of the TEAL classroom.
 The practice has been established to allow instructors to teach in the TEAL classroom for numerous consecutive semesters or years and that will not change.
 Please only use this form for TEAL courses and seminars; for study halls, meetings and events within TEAL, please use 25Live.

 In response to faculty suggestions, the Poorvu Center and the University Registrar will collaborate to consider as part of this process requests for use of the TEAL classroom (for FAS courses) located at 17 Hillhouse Ave and Watson Center A74 and B74.
 Faculty assigned to teach in either Poorvu Center space or the TEAL classroom through the Poorvu Center's intake process will benefit from early assignment with ample lead time to design their course and consult with the Poorvu Center.